ashwin-magalu/MERN-microservices-advanced/README.md

         - Visit https://kubernetes.github.io/ingress-nginx/deploy/#gce-gke --> For Google Cloud.
 Run in the root directory: kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/nginx-0.30.0/deploy/static/provider/cloud-generic.yaml

         Load Balancer:
             Outside World --> Load Balancer --|
                                         Cloud Provider[ingress controller --> Pods]
             Config file containing router rules --|

     - Update our hosts file again to point to the remote cluster:
-        i.
-Open the burger menu in top left corner and go to Network services > Load balancing ii.
-Click on the load balancer name generated iii.
-Copy the IP address from the TCP label iv.
-Open Hosts file from C:\Windows\System32\Drivers\etc\hosts
+        - Open the burger menu in top left corner and go to Network services > Load balancing
+        - Click on the load balancer name generated
+        - Copy the IP address from the TCP label
+        - Open Hosts file from C:\Windows\System32\Drivers\etc\hosts
-        v.
-Update the IP address present in front of ticketing.dev URL to new IP address you copied from Google Cloud
+        - Update the IP address present in front of ticketing.dev URL to new IP address you copied from Google Cloud
     - Restart Skaffold:
-        i.
-Run in the root directory: skaffold dev
+        - Run in the root directory: skaffold dev
     - Open https://ticketing.dev/api/users/currentuser in your browser now to check whether everything is working fine